Fittiboy/brainzig/README.md

 # Brainzig
-A simple [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter I hacked together in Zig.
+A simple [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter I hacked together in Zig (works with 0.13.0, not higher).

 I saw a short Brainfuck program, which my brain—surprise surprise—didn't parse very well, so I wrote an interpreter to read it for me.